SantonyChoi/docs/docs/faq.md

 ### What networks do you support?

-Bitski currently supports mainnet (beta), and the Kovan and Rinkeby test networks.
+Bitski currently supports mainnet (beta), SpringRole network, and the Kovan and Rinkeby test networks.
+To request support for your Ethereum compatible network, please <a href="mailto:support@bitski.com">contact us</a>.

 ---